 As shown by the bidding process for the new Amazon headquarters, states and cities will do just about anything to attract a high-income, highly educated workforce.
-The benefits of doing so are obvious: those workers’ high incomes create demand for many other ancillary services and products boosting the overall employment level.
+With more workers come higher demand for local services and businesses.
 Additionally, from the local government’s perspective, these workers create a reliable tax base.

 Where these companies and workers decide to move says a lot about their preferences today.
 But maybe more importantly, where these workers decide to move reveals which states may be the economic winners of tomorrow.